 ATLAS proposals must be submitted electronically, via LOGAN, by 4:30 p.m.
-Central time on Monday, November 23, 2015.
+Central time on Monday, November 21, 2016.
 As with notices of intent, because institutional approval is granted by the submission of the proposal to the Board through each institution's Office of Sponsored Programs, signatures are not required.

 If necessary, the title of the proposed project and the amount of funds requested in the notice of intent may be changed slightly when the full proposal is submitted.
-The substance and subject matter of the proposal may not change.
+The substance, subject matter, and/or disciplinary category selected may not change.